Pin-Yen/EarthMover/README.md

 # About
 EarthMover is a gomoku (five in a row) AI program.

 The strategy currently adapted by EarthMover is Monte-Carlo Tree Search (MCTS).
+We are also expirementing with different methods.

 EarthMover's architecture is based on the client-server model.
 The client is a webpage displayed on a browser.
-Requests made by the client are transmitted via HTTP to the server, which runs the MCTS process and then replys the client with its decisions.
+Requests made by the client (browser) are transmitted via HTTP to the server, which runs the MCTS process and then replys the client with its decisions.

 # How to install and run
 ## Requirements